"MCN" combine as Tuchel's PSG continue perfect start to season

 Mbappe was in the mood to thrill the Parc des Princes crowd, and he set up the third goal on 65 minutes, his cutback being turned in by Neymar for the Brazilian's third of the season, as many as Mbappe.

+Dijon are the only other team with three wins from three, after their stunning 4-0 success at Nice.

+Jules Keita scored twice after Nayef Aguerd and Oussama Haddadi had netted for Dijon on a miserable night for Nice, who are yet to win under Patrick Vieira.

-Lyon, who will represent France in the Champions League along with PSG and Monaco, beat Strasbourg 2-0 on Friday with goals from Martin Terrier and Bertrand Traore.
+After perfect starts to the season, newly-promoted duo Nimes and Reims lost respectively at Toulouse (1-0) and Amiens (4-1).
+Lyon beat Strasbourg 2-0 on Friday with Martin Terrier and Bertrand Traore scoring.

 Monaco are in action on Sunday at Bordeaux, who are hoping to name Arsenal and France great Thierry Henry as their new coach in the coming days, once Gustavo Poyet's departure is confirmed.